Atypical Working Scheme

 - Are entering Ireland for business purposes for up to 90 days, for example, to attend a conference or seminar

 - Qualify for permission under the Van Der Elst Judgment

 - Have a Highly Skilled Job Interview Authorisation

 - Have an Intra Company Transfer Employment Permit in another jurisdiction

 - Would be working in a company where their employment would result in more than 50% of the employees being non-EEA nationals

 The application fee is €250 which is non-refundable.
-Since 1 January 2017, payment must be made by Electronic Funds Transfer (EFT).
+Payment must be made by Electronic Funds Transfer (EFT).
 You can find more information in the guidelines available on inis.gov.ie.